autots package

 • max_per_model_class (int) – of the models_to_validate what is the maximum to pass from any one model class/family.

-• validation_method (str) – ‘even’, ‘backwards’, or ‘seasonal n’ where n is an integer of seasonal ‘backwards’ is better for recency and for shorter training sets ‘even’ splits the data into equally-sized slices best for more consistent data, a poetic but less effective strategy than others here ‘seasonal’ most similar indexes ‘seasonal n’ for example ‘seasonal 364’ would test all data on each previous year of the forecast_length that would immediately follow the training data. ‘similarity’ automatically finds the data sections most similar to the most recent data that will be used for prediction ‘custom’ - if used, .fit() needs validation_indexes passed - a list of pd.DatetimeIndex’s, tail of each is used as test
+• validation_method (str) – ‘even’, ‘backwards’, or ‘seasonal n’ where n is an integer of seasonal ‘backwards’ is better for recency and for shorter training sets ‘even’ splits the data into equally-sized slices best for more consistent data, a poetic but less effective strategy than others here ‘seasonal’ most similar indexes ‘seasonal n’ for example ‘seasonal 364’ would test all data on each previous year of the forecast_length that would immediately follow the training data. ‘similarity’ automatically finds the data sections most similar to the most recent data that will be used for prediction ‘mixed_length’ - validation_indexes is a list of tuples (train, test).
+Can be different forecast lengths.
+Mosaic ensembles not functional with this ‘custom’ - if used, .fit() needs validation_indexes passed - a list of pd.DatetimeIndex’s, tail of each is used as test

 • min_allowed_train_percent (float) – percent of forecast length to allow as min training, else raises error.
 0.5 with a forecast length of 10 would mean 5 training points are mandated, for a total of 15 points.
 Useful in (unrecommended) cases where forecast_length > training length.